Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

-Most people get a Golden Retriever for those very reasons, not because they expect the dog to guard the home and protect them from intruders.
-It’s because they’re so friendly and loving.
+Most people get a Golden Retriever for those reasons, not because they expect the dog to guard the home and protect them from intruders.
+Instead, it’s because they’re so friendly and loving.

-While the Golden Retriever’s loud barking and size can be well suited to an alarm or watchdog, their friendly, gentle, and loving nature make them a poor pick for a guard, sentry, or protection dog.
+While the Golden Retriever’s loud barking and size can be well suited to an alarm or watchdog, their friendly, gentle, and loving nature make them a poor pick for an attack, sentry, or protection dog.

 Yes, given the right circumstances, a Golden Retriever can protect you.
 But, a Golden Retriever is not innately a protective, fearless or vigilant dog.
 Sure, they may defend you in certain situations, but it’s equally likely they’ll run away.